csev/dj4e/assn/paw_skeleton.md

     urlpatterns += [
         path('', RedirectView.as_view(url='/catalog/')),
     ]

-    # Do not add ", permanent=True" to the above line (different than the MDN tutorial)
+Note that if you are following the MDN Tutorial for this step, it will suggest that you add `, permanent=True` to the `path()` statement above.
+Do not add the `permanent` parameter or it will mess things up later.

 Create the file `catalog/urls.py` and put the following lines in the file: